ddhostallero/tindl/README.md

 pip install -r requirements.txt
 ```

+## Data
+The preprocessed data is available [here](https://mcgill-my.sharepoint.com/:u:/g/personal/david_hostallero_mail_mcgill_ca/EYFus5ZMkWlMk72R52Fw5BsBzXfbva8ZPSICHea8tbKBlQ?e=AY7ueF)
+To use this data, extract in this directory (it will create `data` directory) or specify the `--dataroot` parameter when running (see Additional parameters)

 ## Running the Program

 To run the entire pipeline for a single drug (tamoxifen in this example)